redroselinux/docs/docs/roadmap.md

 ## Current

-- Fix the `news-reader` sidebar on our website showing old articles
-- Rewrite the installer
-  - Remove the need for Busybox everywhere
-  - Fix all little quirks of the current installer
+- Potentially rewrite Car in C as a lib called rac??
-- Rewrite the ISO builder in C++
+- Rewrite the ISO builder in C or C++ or Odin or or or idk
+  - Remove the hard busybox dep
   - Handle package dependencies cleanly
   - Handle chroot execution cleanly
   - Optimize as much as possible